 Click Additional Benefits on your dashboard.

-Apply for the Vocational Rehabilitation and Employment program.
+Apply for the the Veteran Readiness and Employment program.

 If you’re eligible, we’ll invite you to an orientation session at your nearest VA regional benefit office.

 Get more information

 We offer opportunities to get training and practical hands-on work experience at the same time through programs like:

 - The VR&E Special Employer Incentives (SEI) program for eligible Veterans who face challenges getting a job.

 - The VR&E Non-Paid Work Experience (NPWE) program for eligible Veterans and service members who have an established career goal and learn easily in a hands-on environment—or are having trouble getting a job due to lack of work experience.

 Watch this video to learn more about the NPWE program

 - VR&E employment coordinators—located at our VA regional offices and many of our out-based locations—who can help you access the employment services available to you.